oppermax/prometheus-docker-armv6/README.md

 # prometheus-docker-armv6
-Prometheus docker for ARMv6
+Prometheus on Docker for ArmV6 devices like the Raspberry Pi Zero

+## Updating the image

 Check for the latest version of prometheus in their GitHub releases and adjust the version in the Makefile:

-## Updating the image

 ```Makefile
 VERSION = 2.30.3